ubvu/OpenScienceAgainstHumanity/README.md

 The [NL-RSE](https://nl-rse.org/)-logo was originally created by [@ctwhome](https://www.ctwhome.com) and licensed under XXX.
 We made some adjustments to the original logo to make it blend better with the aesthetic of the overall game.

-# OpenScienceAgainstHumanity
 The code for generating the cards is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 This game can be played in person or online.
 If you are interested in the printed game, please [reach out](rdm@vu.nl) to us!

 # Goal of the Game

 The goal of the game is to pair the white cards (prompts) and the black cards in the funniest, most provocative, or smartest way you can.

 # Playing online

 You can play with the Open Science Against Humanity deck <a href="https://md.rereadgames.com/" target="_blank">here</a>.

 One player needs to start the game and invite the others.
 To do so, fill in one name and click on "Play".

 <img src="images/OnlineInstructions1.png" width="50%" height="50%">